Four ways to partially apply constraint tuples

 type itself as much as possible:

-decompose the constraint tuple in a type like (Read a, Show a)
+decompose the constraint tuple in a type like (Read a, Show a).
+As proof

 that this works, behold: